Fady-K/shortest-path-finder/README.md

 # Shortest_Path_Finder
 A graspable python script that applies the concept of Breadth First Algorithm (BFS) on simple maze.
-Using a strong search Algorithm (BFS), This script helps to solve the provided maze and figure out the shortest possible path for it.
+Using a strong search algorithm (BFS), this script helps to solve the provided maze and figure out the shortest possible path for it.
 <br>
 <br>